Cyberrickx/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors Game

-A modern, interactive Rock Paper Scissors game built with HTML, CSS, and JavaScript.
+A fun Rock Paper Scissors game I made to practice coding!
+You play against the computer and it keeps score.

 ## Tech Stack